LuxProvide/qcfpga/docs/quickstart.rst

     {'00': 486, '11': 514}

-There are a few different ways to do things using QCGPU, so you should check out the rest of the documentation too
+There are a few different ways to do things using QCFPGA, so you should check out the rest of the documentation too